dbpedia/databus/docs/dataid.md

 A specific version of a Databus artifact (artifacts = version-independent, abstract datasets).
 Please note that the fuzzy word `dataset` is disambiguated on the Databus, as it could mean:
-1. artifact (see TODO): the abstract concept of a dataset (e.g. the DBpedia Label dataset, https://databus.dbpedia.org/dbpedia/generic/labels/).
+1. artifact (see [here](https://dbpedia.gitbook.io/databus/model/model/artifact)): the abstract concept of a dataset (e.g. the DBpedia Label dataset, https://databus.dbpedia.org/dbpedia/generic/labels/).
 2. **version (see below)**: a specific version of a dataset (e.g. DBpedia Label dataset of Sep 1st, 2022, https://databus.dbpedia.org/dbpedia/generic/labels/2022.09.01).
-3. distribution (see [here](../model/distribution)): the bag of files of a specific version (e.g. the download location: https://downloads.dbpedia.org/repo/dbpedia/generic/labels/2022.09.01/)
+3. distribution (see [here](https://dbpedia.gitbook.io/databus/model/model/distribution)): the bag of files of a specific version (e.g. the download location: [https://downloads.dbpedia.org/repo/dbpedia/generic/labels/2022.09.01/])